dnic-dev/bw-modeling-mcp-light/README.md

 ## Example Prompts

+> **Fun starter** — this one was actually run by a colleague on a real BW system:

+\```
+Create a write-interface aDSO to store all match results of the Bundesliga 2024/2025 season.
+Include all relevant fields: matchday, home team, away team, home goals, away goals, match date.
+Suggest a technical name that fits the existing objects in InfoArea MCPBW.
+Then load the aDSO with real data from the completed 2024/2025 season using the Push API.
+\```

 ### Modify — working in the BW system

 **Setting up a new BW area for a CRM integration:**